kenbod/sysadmin/spark.md

 ### Configure Spark so that it knows about the Hadoop Installation

 We want our version of Spark to be able to access HDFS.
-In order to do that, it needs to know where HDFS's configuration files are located and that directory exists inside of the Hadoop installation.
+In order to do that, it needs to know where HDFS's configuration files are located.
+That directory exists inside of the Hadoop installation.

 1. `cd /usr/local/src/spark-1.4.1/conf`
 2. `sudo cp spark-env.sh.template spark-env.sh`